-- 1 Click the \\\ to save the current image as a bitmap or JPEG file format. - (1) Click the 33 to set up the image drawing mode, OSD display and beep on/off.
-You can adjust the display speed by changing the image drawing mode, select OSD information to be displayed on the screen, and turn the DVR's internal buzzer on and off from a remote site. - 1 The event status window at the bottom displays a list of events that were detected from the remote site. - (3) Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.
+- 1 Click the to save the current image as a bitmap or JPEG file format. - (1) Click the 55 to set up the image drawing mode, OSD display and beep on/off.
+You can adjust the display speed by changing the image drawing mode, select OSD information to be displayed on the screen, and turn the DVR's internal buzzer on and off from a remote site. - 1 The event status window at the bottom displays a list of events that were detected from the remote site. - 3 Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.

 - Change Camera Title: Changes the camera name. - Enable Audio: Enables audio communication with the remote site.
 When the audio control panel displays, click the to send audio to the connected remote site and click the button again to stop sending audio.
 Click the to monitor live audio from the connected remote site through the attached speaker and click the button again stop monitoring live audio.
-Clicking both allows two-way communication.
-Clicking the disables audio communication. - Aspect Ratio: Changes the image aspect ratio. - Multi Stream: Select a stream. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.
+Clicking both and allows two-way communication.
+Clicking the disables audio communication. - Aspect Ratio: Changes the image aspect ratio. - MultiStream: Allows you to choose the desired stream if the DVR is in the multistream mode for live monitoring. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.